jestjs/jest/docs/GlobalAPI.md

 ```

 The first argument is the test name; the second argument is a function that
 contains the expectations to test.
+The third argument (optional) is `timeout` (in milliseconds)
+for specifying how long to wait before aborting. _Note: The default timeout is 5 seconds._

 > Note: If a **promise is returned** from `test`, Jest will wait for the promise
 > to resolve before letting the test complete.
 Jest will also wait if you